-When diagnosed with Congestive Heart Failure, often times your clinician may suggest trying cardiac rehab.
+When diagnosed with Heart Failure, oftentimes your clinician may suggest trying cardiac rehab.
 Cardiac rehabilitation is a medically supervised program created to improve the health of your cardiovascular system.
 This program is typically offered to those recovering from certain heart-related conditions and procedures.
 It is designed to work on your exercise, nutrition, medication, and general lifestyle habits to strengthen your heart.

 Just how helpful can cardiac rehab be?
 Studies have shown that people who participate in cardiac rehab have up to 30% fewer fatal heart events compared to people getting standard therapy alone.